 Attendance records for laboratory, workshop and other practical type classes should be kept.

-Where a student is belligerent, disrespectful or is engaged in unsafe behaviour, this can be reported to the Head of School and disciplinary process may be invoked through the UCD Student Code.
+Where a student is belligerent, disrespectful or is engaged in unsafe behaviour in face to face or online settings, this can be reported to the Head of School and disciplinary process may be invoked through the UCD Student Code.